SiMewL8/MechaCar_Prototypes/README.md

 # MechaCar Prototypes Using RStudio
-Using R language to gain an understanding of statistics and hypothesis testing to analyze a series of datasets from the automotive industry.
+Using R language to gain an understanding of statistics and hypothesis testing to analyze datasets from the prototype automotive industry with statistics.

 ## MechaCar Prototypes: